glytchtech/glytchtech.github.io/_posts/2018-02-28-Using-LG-HG2-Cells-For-Drones.md

 <p> The second issue is the internal resistance of cells, again, a thing all batteries have.
 Internal resistance, as the name implies, is the resistance in a cell.
 This ultimately decides how much current can be passed through/sourced from a patricular
 battery.
 Lithium polymers are often chosen for drones to their <b> VERY </b> low internal resistance, and thus very high current capability and low voltage fluctuation under high loads.
 Meanwhile, lithium ions suffer from lower current output and bigger voltage fluctuations.
-That last part is of particular note in my latest drone related project using non standard cells, [Project Cuckoo](http://glytch.tech/Watch-Dogs-Inspired-WiFi-Pineapple-Drone/) </p>
+That last part is of particular note in my latest drone related project using non standard cells, <a href="http://glytch.tech/Watch-Dogs-Inspired-WiFi-Pineapple-Drone/>Project Cuckoo</a> </p>